-Services that are covered for you What you must pay when you get these services I • X-ravs You pay a \$0 copay for diagnostic procedures and tests Prior Authorization may be required. technician materials and supplies Referral may be required.
-Surgical supplies, such as dressingsSplints, casts, and other devices used to reduce You pay a \$0 copay for lab services fractures and dislocations Laboratory tests Blood - including storage and administration.
-All Prior Authorization may be required.
-Blood - including storage and administration.
-All components of blood are covered beginning with the Referral may be required. first pint used Other outpatient diagnostic tests You pay 20% coinsurance for therapeutic radiological services Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies You pay a \$0 copay for diagnostic procedures and tests Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including Prior Authorization may be required. technician materials and supplies Referral may be required.
+Surgical supplies, such as dressingsSplints, casts, and other devices used to reduce You pay a \$0 copay for lab services fractures and dislocationsLaboratory testsBlood - including storage and administration.
+All Prior Authorization may be required. components of blood are covered beginning with the Referral may be required.
+Other outpatient diagnostic tests You pay 20% coinsurance for therapeutic radiological services Prior Authorization may be required.
 Referral may be required.
-You pay \$0 coinsurance for Ultrasound, other general imaging, diagnostic DEXA scans and diagnostic mammograms.
-You pay \$50 coinsurance for MRI, CT, and PET scans.
+You pay a \$0 copay for outpatient diagnostic radiological services.
 Prior Authorization may be required.
 Referral may be required.
 You pay a \$0 copay for X-ray services Prior Authorization may be required.
+Referral may be required.
+Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+You pay a \$0 copay for outpatient hospital observation services ou pay a \$0 copay for diagnostic mammograms, DEXA scans, and colonoscopies in an outpatient setting and a \$100 copay for all other services Prior Authorization may be required.
 Referral may be required.